-When Timothy returned from Thessalonica, he reported first of all that they were strong in their faith toward Jesus Christ and their love for one another.
-Just as importantly for Paul, Timothy reported that the Thessalonians "always think kindly" of them.
+Timothy reported that they were strong in their faith toward Jesus Christ and their love for one another, and that the Thessalonians' affection toward Paul was strong.
 There was no resentment toward Paul at all.
-To the contrary, their love mirrored Paul's love for them.
-They "long[ed] to see [Paul] just as he long[ed] to see" them.
+To the contrary, they "long[ed] to see [Paul] just as he long[ed] to see" them.
 The affection was clearly mutual.
 This news brought great comfort to Paul and Silas: